HybridDog/vector_extras/README.txt

 TODO:
-— add a function to stop calculating the path
+— add a function to stop calculating the path (vector.line)